|Caution sign with the word ableism in all caps|

 mom ©K. Çevik

 "What's going on, Kendall?" a particularly bubbly girl asked, sensing the tension in the air and nonplussed.
 "I was just going to the bathroom, wasn't I?"
 I said, never taking my eyes off our teacher.
-Suddenly realizing she could not be seen to keep me from using the bathroom in front of the other students, she snarled "yes" and blushing furiously, left the bathroom.
+Suddenly realizing she could not appear to be blocking my access to the bathroom or forcing me to keep the stall door open in front of the other students, she snarled "yes" and blushing furiously, left the bathroom.
 That day I realized just how wedded to her beliefs this woman was.
 By the end of the school year, despite her best efforts, I passed the seventh grade.
 Her passionate insistence that a Black student could not succeed with white peers overturned, she continued to believe nonetheless that Blacks were inferior to whites.
 After I graduated from middle school and went on to achieve in high school, her belief in my race's incompetence continued regardless of the stellar students my color unfortunate enough to enter her classroom after my year of hell breaking that racial barrier was over.

 There is an ableist trap that most visibly disabled nonspeaking individuals find themselves in.
 I call it the nonspeaker's dilemma.
 Quite simply put, once a person has been assessed to be nonspeaking and intellectually disabled, no matter what that individual does to demonstrate cognitive acuity, the presumption of incompetence is a prophecy that holds such a tight grip on its believers that it is nearly impossible to override.
 Society is so wedded to the myth that once a person is labeled intellectually disabled that person has no hope of cognitive competence that each generation ingests the presumption of incompetence automatically, unaware they are doing so.
 The myth has become a subliminal doomsday prophecy of society that lives a parasitic life within too many people who supposedly advocate and care for those who wear the ID label.